yedivanseven/slangmod/docs/source/index.rst

 *Small language model.*

 Ever wondered how large language models (LLMs) like ChatGPT, Claude, LLama, Deepseek, *etc.*, actually work, like, *really* work?
-If not, then you will find plenty of libraries and tools that abstract away all the nitty-gritty details and provide a convenient, high-level playground.
-If, however, the answer is yes, then there is only one way to find out, isn't there?
-Make one yourself.
+I did.
+And I figured there is only one way to find out: Make one yourself.
 From scratch.

-Of course, you cannot hope to compete with commercial products that take months and millions to train, but with a little patience, you can actually get impressive results on consumer hardware.
-Not any old laptop, mind you, but a state-of-the art gaming PC with a single graphics card supported by `PyTorch <https://pytorch.org/>`_ will do.
-So, we are going to train a *small* language model.
+Of course, I wasn't expecting to beat the big players at their own game, but I wanted to know what you can do on consumer hardware (meaning a state-of-the art gaming PC with a single graphics card supported by `PyTorch <https://pytorch.org/>`_).
+So, naturally, it was going to be a *small* language model.
 These hardware limitations are reflected in software design choices.
 Specifically, :mod:`slangmod` does *not* employ any type of parallelization that would keep multiple GPUs busy at the same time, and *all*